cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### View Transactions

-You can view deposit transactions to one or more deposit funds in Qredo .
+You can view deposit transactions to one or more funds that you are the owner of in Qredo.
+All deposit transactions are listed in the Inbound tab.

 ![TX](/doc-images/TXInb.png)